 - representing EEB and Stichting Natuur en Milieu vs. European Commission, litigation opposing the admission of certain pesticides; appeal declared inadmissible (T-236/04, 28 November 2005)

-- representing Stichting Natuur en Milieu and Pan Europe vs. Commission , appeal against the inadmissibility of the request for internal review, litigation opposing the admission of certain pesticides; appeal granted, the beginning of a breakthrough in the jurisprudence ( T-338/08, 14 June, 2012 ); case is presently pending in appeal at the Court of Justice of the European Union
+- representing Stichting Natuur en Milieu and Pan Europe vs. Commission , appeal against the inadmissibility of the request for internal review, litigation opposing the admission of certain pesticides; appeal granted, the beginning of a breakthrough in the jurisprudence ( T-338/08, 14 June, 2012 ); both cases were rejected by the Court of Justice (C-401/12 and C-404/12)

 - representing Client Earth, Générations Futures and Pan Europe vs. European Commission, appeal against the inadmissibility of the request for internal review,

-- litigation opposing the admission of certain pesticides; case is still pending at the General Court (T-8/13)
+- litigation opposing the admission of certain pesticides; dropped (T-8/13)

 Right to legal assistance